micromata/Baumeister/README.md

 npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our Gulp workflow as well as the needed frontend dependencies to `\node_modules`.

+There are some settings in the `baumeister.json` file in the root directory.
+These make it possible to include additional dependencies without touching any Gulp task.
+These settings are explained in depth in the section  [Using external libraries](#using-external-libraries) within this document.

 ## Gulp Workflow and tasks

 When completed the setup, you'll be able to run the various Gulp tasks provided from the command line.